probsys/AutoGP.jl/docs/src/tutorials/decomposition.md

 This tutorial shows how to decompose AutoGP models into their constituent temporal components, to gain more insight into the learned time series structures.

-We will demonstrate two methods.
+There are many ways to decompose covariance kernels.
+We will demonstrate three methods:

 - [`AutoGP.decompose`](@ref).
-This function breaks down a composite kernel into its constituent subkernels.
+This function breaks down a composite kernel into the constituent subkernels in the expression tree.

 - [`AutoGP.extract_kernel`](@ref).
 This function extracts a specific primitive kernel from a composite kernel, while discarding the others.

+- [`AutoGP.split_kernel_sop`](@ref).
+This function splits a kernel into a pair of kernels through a sum-of-products interpretation.

 ```julia